Pipeline Introduction

 |String

-Note: Ineffective for plugin tasks.
+Note: Not applicable to plugin tasks.

 Supported file formats: